 If your workshop has limited space consider a wall-mounted dust collector.
 If you are looking for a unit that you can transport easily around your work area, consider a dust collector with a rolling base or a mobile dust extractor.

 To find the right dust collector for your work needs, think about the CFM rating of the power tools that you use daily.
 The airflow speed of a dust collector is measured in cubic feet per minute, which is usually between 537 to 800 CFM.
 For instance, a bandsaw can create between 300 to 400 CFM and a 500 to 800 CFM planer.

 Dust Collection Bag

 A dust collector may have a plastic collection bag or a collection drum.
-Plastic collection bags are very easy to empty and may also have a viewing window that helps you to monitor the amount of dust inside the bag.
+Plastic collection bags are straightforward to empty and may also have a viewing window that helps you to monitor the amount of dust inside the bag.
 Even though a plastic bag is lighter than a collection drum, the bag can break if you overfill it.

 Hose/Inlet Port Sizes

 You also have to consider the size of the hose or the inlet port that connects the dust collector to your woodworking machine.
-A dust collector may have a 2 or 4-inch inlet or hose, so make sure that you check the size of the port on your miter or band saw first.
+A dust collector may have a two or 4-inch inlet or hose, so make sure that you check the size of the port on your miter or band saw first.
 You also need to be aware that the hose may or may not come with the dust collector.

 The noise production of a dust collector will depend on its suction power and filtration system.
 Fortunately, most dust collectors produce an acceptable noise level in the 70 to the 90-decibel range.
 A more powerful dust collector can still be too noisy in a small workspace, so invest in ear protection.